microsoft/aragog/README.md

 ## Setup
-First step is to set up topology at cloudlab.
-If you do not access Cloudlab.
-Please reach out to me (Nofel Yaseen).
-I will add your ssh key to the required machines.
-The firewall experiment information can be found at `firewall/README.md`.
+Below are the instructions to run the firewall experiment.
+To set up verifier for you own cloud, please refer to `aaragog/Setup/cloudSetup.md`.
+The firewall experiment information can be found at `aaragog/firewall/README.md`.
+We have automated the setup using scripts, but details can be found in `aaragog/firewall/firewallconf.md`.

 ### How to set up cloud lab machines
 First click on experiments and then create experiment profile.